Primis1/Obsidian-Vault/back-end/GO Base/Channels/Goroutine.md

 Implementation:
 1. goroutine can be assigned to ==ANY== function
-	- The below code will print ==nothing== because Go schedular didn't got a chance to ==execute the function before program is exited
+	- The below code will print ==nothing== because Go scheduler didn't got a chance to ==execute the function before program is exited
 ```go
 func main() {
 	go fmt.Printf("hello wld)